Humbug (album): Release

 Early soundbites of tracks from the album appeared in the band's periodical video diary on YouTube.
 The first single of the album was "Crying Lightning".
 It was released on 6 July, when it was played on BBC Radio 1 and was available for download from iTunes after midnight that day.
 On 4 October 2009 the band's official website announced the second single from the album would be "Cornerstone".

 On 1 February 2010, the third single from the album was announced to be "My Propeller", which was released on 22 March.
-Similar to other singles from the album, was released on 7" and as an exclusive 10" vinyl available only in Oxfam shops.
+Similar to other singles from the album, it was released on 7" and as an exclusive 10" vinyl available only in Oxfam shops.
 The B-sides on the 10" vinyl were "Joining the Dots", "The Afternoon's Hat" and "Don't Forget Whose Legs You're On", with just "Joining the Dots" available as a B-side on the 7" version.

 Like their previous release, Favourite Worst Nightmare (2007), Humbug was released first in Japan on 19 August 2009, followed by Australia, Brazil, Ireland and Germany, on 21 August 2009.
 It was then released in the UK on 24 August 2009, in the US the following day and in Greece on 31 August.
 "I Haven't Got My Strange" was included as an iTunes bonus track, while a cover of "Red Right Hand" by Nick Cave and the Bad Seeds was included as a bonus track on the Japanese release.
 Upon release, the album sold over 96,000 copies in its first week in the UK, topping the UK Albums Chart.
 By September 2013, the album had sold 320,921 copies in the UK.

 Arctic Monkeys embarked on the first leg of the worldwide Humbug Tour in January 2009 and went on to headline 2009's Reading and Leeds Festivals.
 During this performance, they played a number of songs from Humbug, plus older tracks and a cover of Nick Cave and the Bad Seeds' "Red Right Hand".
 They were also the headline act on the first night of 2009's Exit festival in Serbia.
 In North America, where they had less of a following, they played abridged sets at Montreal's Osheaga Festival, as well as New Jersey's All Points West Music and Arts Festival.
 The tour finished in early 2010 in Mexico.